Elizabeth Hurley Stuns With Bold Makeup Look For At-Home Adventure

-British actress Elizabeth Hurley has been keeping her 1.6 million Instagram followers updated on her life during quarantine by sharing occasional Instagram posts showcasing what she’s up to, and her latest post was no different.
+British actress Elizabeth Hurley has been keeping her 1.6 million Instagram followers updated on her life during quarantine by sharing occasional Instagram posts, and her latest was no different.
 In her most recent update, Elizabeth shared a snap in which she rocked a super bold and dramatic look for a “murder mystery” adventure at home, according to the caption of the post.

-The picture was cropped so that only Elizabeth’s face and a portion of her upper body was visible, but there was still plenty of eye-catching details for her fans to check out.
-She had her long brunette locks wrapped up in a cheetah-print head scarf that gave her a mysterious vibe, and she accentuated it with an ornate hair accessory that began part of the way up the scarf and extended down her forehead.
-The piece was primarily crafted from intricate gold pieces, but three stunning pearls were positioned between her eyebrows.
+The picture was cropped so that only Elizabeth’s face and a portion of her upper body was visible, but there were still plenty of eye-catching details for her fans to check out.
+She had her long brunette locks wrapped up in a cheetah-print headscarf that gave her a mysterious vibe, and she accentuated it with an ornate hair accessory that began partway up the scarf and extended down her forehead.
+The piece was primarily crafted from intricate gold, but three stunning pearls were positioned between her eyebrows.

-She also had a pair of sparkling hoop earrings, and a fur or faux-fur stole draped over one shoulder.
+She also wore a pair of sparkling hoop earrings and a fur or faux-fur stole draped over one shoulder.
 Not many details of Elizabeth’s ensemble were visible, but she appeared to have gone for a bright printed halter-style top or dress that showcased her shoulders.
 The stole was positioned partially over her chest so her cleavage wasn’t visible in the shot.

 While Elizabeth’s accessories and overall look were dramatic, her makeup packed just as much of a style punch.
-She accentuated her gorgeous blue eyes with a super smoky look that featured blurred liner all around her eyes, and long lashes.
-She paired the bold eye look with an equally bold red shade on her lips.
+She accentuated her gorgeous blue eyes with a super smoky look that featured blurred liner and long lashes.
+She paired the bold eye look with an equally powerful red shade on her lips.
 Her lips were slightly parted in the picture as she posed for the camera.

 Elizabeth’s followers absolutely loved the fun update documenting her adventures at home, and the post racked up over 32,300 likes within just 19 hours.
 It also received 598 comments from her eager fans.